Accessibility menu

-Prof. Moghadam’s research examines the dynamics within and between militant actors, with a particular focus on terrorism, insurgency, and sponsor-proxy relationships.
-His latest book, 'Nexus of Global Jihad: Understanding Cooperation among Terrorist Actors' (Columbia University Press, 2017, paperback edition 2019), examines empirical and conceptual aspects of cooperative behavior between terrorist entities.
-He is also the author of 'The Globalization of Martyrdom: Al Qaeda, Salafi Jihad, and the Diffusion of Suicide Attacks' (Johns Hopkins University Press, 2008), which won a Choice award for Outstanding Academic Title, and of 'The Roots of Terrorism' (Chelsea House, 2006).
-He is the co-editor (with Brian Fishman) of 'Fault Lines in Global Jihad: Organizational, Strategic, and Ideological Fissures' (Routledge, 2011), and the editor of 'Militancy and Political Violence in Shiism: Trends and Patterns' (Routledge, 2012).
+Prof. Moghadam’s research examines the dynamics within and between militant actors, with a particular focus on terrorism, insurgency, and proxy wars.
+He is the co-editor (with Vladimir Rauta and Michel Wyss) of the ‘Routledge Handbook of Proxy Wars’ (2023; paperback version 2025), and author of ‘Nexus of Global Jihad: Understanding Cooperation among Terrorist Actors’ (Columbia University Press, 2017, paperback edition 2019).
+He is also the author of ‘The Globalization of Martyrdom: Al Qaeda, Salafi Jihad, and the Diffusion of Suicide Attacks’ (Johns Hopkins University Press, 2008), which won a Choice award for Outstanding Academic Title, and of ‘The Roots of Terrorism’ (Chelsea House, 2006).
+He is the co-editor (with Brian Fishman) of ‘Fault Lines in Global Jihad: Organizational, Strategic, and Ideological Fissures’ (Routledge, 2011), and the editor of ‘Militancy and Political Violence in Shiism: Trends and Patterns’ (Routledge, 2012).
 Two of his books are listed among the top 150 books on terrorism in the journal Perspectives on Terrorism.

 Prof. Moghadam holds a Ph.D. in international relations and an M.A. in Law and Diplomacy (MALD), both from The Fletcher School at Tufts University, and a B.A. in political science from The Hebrew University of Jerusalem.
 He is married, with three children.